 Initially, the bulls are in control as the prevailing uptrend continues to stay in motion.
-The bulls dry the price to new highs.
-Once the bulls hit a climax point, and hit the high of the candle everything looks bullish.
+The bulls drive the price to new highs.
+Once the bulls hit a climax point and hit the high of the candle, everything looks bullish.

 However, at this stage, the bears step into the market and fight back strongly and they succeed to overcome the bulls and drive the price back down below the opening price.

 In the case of a bearish shooting star, the closing price would be below the opening price and near the low of the bar.
 And, in the case of a bullish shooting star, the closing price would be above, but near the opening price, in its close proximity.